Room Rental Guidelines/Conditions

 - Candles are not to be used in any of the meeting rooms as they are a fire hazard.

-- Due to WH&S and insurance requirements, permission must be gained through reception for the use of electrical appliances and equipment.
+- Due to WH&S and insurance requirements, permission must be gained through reception to use untagged electrical appliances and equipment.

 Before You Leave: